MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 For more information about MatchPreviousMSI, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](upgrade-from-msi-version.md).

-Note that MatchOS and MatchInstalled cannot install the operating system languages if Office doesn't support that language or if the ODT cannot find the correct language pack in the local source files.
+MatchOS and MatchInstalled cannot install the operating system languages if Office doesn't support that language or if the ODT cannot find the correct language pack in the local source files.
 To help address this issue, we recommend that you specify a backup language and allow the ODT to use the Office CDN for missing files.
 To do so, use the Fallback attribute and AllowCdnFallBack attribute.

 MatchInstalled can be used only if there is at least one Click-to-Run product already installed.
 It can't be used with the /download switch for the ODT.
 For more information about MatchInstalled, see [Overview of deploying languages](overview-deploying-languages-microsoft-365-apps.md) and [Build dynamic, lean, and universal packages for Microsoft 365 Apps](fieldnotes/build-dynamic-lean-universal-packages.md).